snyk/fluentd-logzio-kubernetes/README.md

 that collects Docker container log files using [Fluentd](http://www.fluentd.org/) and sends them to your [Logz.io](https://logz.io) account.

-This image is designed to be used as a [daemonset](http://kubernetes.io/docs/admin/daemons) in a the [Kubernetes](https://github.com/kubernetes/kubernetes) cluster.
+This image is designed to be used as a [daemonset](http://kubernetes.io/docs/admin/daemons) in a [Kubernetes](https://github.com/kubernetes/kubernetes) cluster.

 ## Usage